 While the Christmas/New Year’s Eve and Spring periods are generally the best moments to attend concerts in Japan, there’s a fundamental tip I feel like suggesting to you all: wait for your favorite artists to announce their live schedules first, and buy the plane ticket later.
 There’s a funny (but sadly true) saying among Japanese music lovers, which is: “The best concerts in Japan are always before your arrival, and right after your departure”.
 To avoid this very frustrating feeling (and believe me, it’s REALLY frustrating) your best bet is to follow the rule just above.
 Bands usually announce their live schedules two or three months before the start of the tour, so you have all the time to book a plane ticket and a hotel, and organize your trip.

 Question: Isn’t a bit too exaggerated to travel all the way to Japan just to see a concert?

-Japan is a wonderful, welcoming and very funny country for a tourist, and since it’s highly unlikely you’re going to stay there less than a week (except for rare cases, it wouldn’t make much sense) you can dedicate the remaining days after or before the concert to sightseeing: Don’t worry, there’s always something to see and to do in Japan, especially in a city like Tokyo, and it’s impossible to get bored.
+Japan is a wonderful and welcoming country for a tourist, and since it’s highly unlikely you’re going to stay there less than a week (it wouldn’t make much sense to be honest) you can dedicate the remaining days after or before the concert to sightseeing: there’s always something to do and see in Japan, especially in a city like Tokyo.
+It’s impossible to get bored.